k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

-# Fabric Studio User Interface
+# Get Started with Fabric Studio

 ## What Is the Fabric Studio?
-Fabric Studio is a designer tool that manages the construction of [Digital Entities](/articles/01_fabric_overview/02_fabric_glossary.md#digital-entity).
+Fabric Studio is a designer tool that manages the construction of [Data Products](/articles/01_fabric_overview/02_fabric_glossary.md#logical-unit--data-product).
 As an integrated tool, Fabric allows you to implement mapping rules into a *project* and to deploy your implementation to the *Fabric Server*.

 Fabric Studio offers a user-friendly look-and-feel development environment known as the *Implementation Layer*.
 Each project is initiated and maintained via this platform and working space.